Ram Mandir only 'one of the poll issues' as UP voters seek development | Politics

 - India

-The Ram temple issue, which used to pivot elections not only here but across the country, seems to have been relegated to “one of the poll issues” in Ayodhya this time as competing parties are raking up development topics and also relying on caste arithmetic for victory.
+The construction of Ram temple seems to have been relegated to “one of the poll issues” in Ayodhya this time as competing parties are raking up development topics and also relying on caste arithmetic for victory.

 The BJP, for whom the temple town sharpened its Hindutva plank, is facing a challenge particularly from the Samajwadi Party (SP) in the ongoing state polls.

 With 10 candidates in fray, the Ayodhya Assembly segment will go to vote in the fifth phase on February 27.
 After it became clear that Chief Minister Yogi Adityanath would not contest from Ayodhya, the party reposed faith in sitting MLA Ved Prakash Gupta, while the SP has fielded former minister Tej Narayan alias Pawan Pandey.
-The BSP, Congress and AAP have also put their nominees in fray in a bid to make the contest multi-cornered.
+The BSP, Congress and AAP, too, have fielded their candidates in Ayodhya, thereby making it a multi-cornered contest.

 ''It is going to be a close contest in the Ayodhya Assembly constituency.
 As far as the issue of Ram temple is concerned, the BJP was not able to derive optimum mileage during this election initially.
 The issue started cropping up only after the third phase of the polls,'' Mahant Raju Das of Hanumangarhi temple told PTI.